ziqihuangg/Collaborative-Diffusion/README.md

     --save_mixed 1
     ```
     Note that producing intermediate results might consume a lot of GPU memory, so we suggest setting `batch_size` to `1`, and setting `ddim_steps` to a smaller value (e.g., `10`) to save memory and computation time.

+## Editing
+You can edit a face image according to target mask and target text.
+We achieve this by collaborating multiple uni-modal edits.
+We use [Imagic](https://imagic-editing.github.io/) to perform the uni-modal edits.

+1. Perform text-based editing.
+    ```bash
+    python editing/imagic_edit_text.py
+    ```

+1. Perform mask-based editing.
+Note that we adapted Imagic (the text-based method) to mask-based editing.
+    ```bash
+    python editing/imagic_edit_mask.py
+    ```

+3. Collaborate the text-based edit and the mask-based edit using Collaborative Diffusion.

+    ```bash
+    python editing/collaborative_edit.py
+    ```

 ## Training